-Freedom of speech
+Freedom of speech and academic freedom

 Free speech is fundamental to the role of Mont Rose College.

 As a matter of law, educational institutions in England and Wales have a statutory duty to secure freedom of speech, reflecting their mission as places where new ideas can be advanced and where open and free debate can take place.
 The Education Act (No 2) 1986 requires the educational institution to take such steps as are reasonably practicable to ensure that freedom of speech within the law is secured for its employees, students and visiting speakers.
-The Mont Rose College therefore requires all employees and students to tolerate and protect the expression of opinions within the law.
+Mont Rose College therefore requires all employees and students to tolerate and protect the expression of opinions within the law.

 However, whilst the law promotes and protects freedom of speech, it also require to ensure the public order and safety.
 The College recognises that it has a legal responsibility to create a balance between minimising the possibility of extremism or unlawful conduct and ensuring that it meets its legal obligations in relation to securing freedom of speech.